Ishikachowdhury/iemhacks_-Script-Starters-/README.md

       [] We start with planning on a project and coming up with the project name and the features it will contain.
       Our planning also contained a rough sketch of how the website should look and function.

-   -pening repository and linking Github:
+   -opening repository and linking Github:
        [] Next we opened accounts on github and prepared a repository, then linked github with visual studio code and shared access with the teammates.

  -Writing source code: